Kiloma-Advanced-Solutions/to-do-bom/README.md

 ### Tasks

-1. Create task model and implement API routes for task operations.
+1. Create task model and implement Server Actions for task operations.
 2. Develop components for task creation, editing, and listing.
 3. Implement caching for task data using SWR or React Query.
 4. Use static generation for the home page and SSR for the dashboard.